-As PC Magazine defines it, the mobile web is “accessing the Web from smartphones and tablets.”
+As PC Magazine defines it, the mobile web refers to “accessing the Web from smartphones and tablets.”
 However, just like the evolution of technology, that definition has also expanded.
 PC Magazine further defines the mobile web as encompassing all apps that are downloaded via a web server.
 Once installed, many apps still require accessing web servers for updates and other data as required.

-In summary, the mobile web encompasses a wide range of uses that are no longer restricted to simply surfing the internet by way of a handheld device.
+The upshot is that the mobile web encompasses a wide range of uses that are no longer restricted to simply surfing the internet by way of a handheld device.

-Mobile web investing: Market growth
+Mobile web investing facts: Market growth

-Mobile web investing: How to invest
+Mobile web investing facts: How to invest

 For those looking for a more specific mobile web ETF, there is also the the PureFunds Video Game Tech ETF (ARCA:GAMR), which is the first of its kind.

 Of course, for those who are more interested in going all-in on a company, investing in stocks is generally the way to go.
-When it comes to the mobile web, there are a wide variety of stocks from which to choose, such as those in apps, video games, and social media.
+When it comes to the mobile web, there are a wide variety of stocks from which to choose, such as those in apps, video games and social media.